mozillascience/PaperBadger/CONTRIBUTING.md

 - Try to share which browsers and devices your code has been tested in before submitting a pull request.
 - If your PR resolves an issue, include **closes #ISSUE_NUMBER** in your commit message (or a [synonym](https://help.github.com/articles/closing-issues-via-commit-messages)).
 - Review
-    - If your PR is ready for review, someone will be assigned to review your PR within 1 business day
+    - If your PR is ready for review, another contributor will be assigned to review your PR within 1 business day
-    - Once they review, comment with r+ / r- along with inline comments
+    - The reviewer will comment on the PR with a final r+ or r-, along with inline comments on the code (if any)
         - r-: address the comments left by the reviewer.
-Once you're ready for another review, ping the reviewer in a comment.
+Once you're ready to continue the review, ping the reviewer in a comment.
-    - r+: You code can be merged to `master`
+        - r+: You code will be merged to `master`